MorpheusAIs/Morpheus/Yellowstone Compute Model.md

 ## Workflow
 1) Users, Providers, and Router all create MOR pub keys (this is their identity, all messages signed as such).
-2) If User hodls any balance of MOR, User may submit a signed Request for Processing “RFP” message to the Router.
+2) If User hodls any balance of MOR, User may submit a signed Request for Compute “RFC” message to the Router.
 User specifies [LLM] and [TokenMax].
-3) Router prioritizes RFPs based on User’s MOR balance (solves sybil issue)
+3) Router prioritizes RFCs based on User’s MOR balance (solves sybil issue)
 4) Router selects Provider that supports the [LLM], prioritized based on lowest Bid per Token in MOR.
 5) Router sends liveness check to Provider.
 If Pass, then
 6) Router connects User to the Provider